-Whilst Monstera don’t tend to droop when they’re thirsty (mine don’t anyway) some plants do – peace lilies, fittonias, and syngoniums are all very overdramatic in the drooping stakes.
+Whilst Monsteras don’t tend to droop when they’re thirsty (mine don’t anyway) some plants do – peace lilies, fittonias, and syngoniums are all very overdramatic in the drooping stakes.

 Some people say you shouldn’t wait till plants droop to water them, but mine don’t seem to mind.

-Monstera are heavy drinkers in my experience, so I like to let them bottom water for a few hours.
-There’s a post here on how I organise my plant schedule, but basically I permanently keep out a tray of water and just plonk thirsty plants in it when required.
+Monsteras are heavy drinkers in my experience, so I like to let them bottom water for a few hours.
+There’s a post here on how I organise my plant schedule, but basically, I permanently keep out a tray of water and just plonk thirsty plants in it when required.

 Monstera can take a while to absorb all the water, but I’ve found that letting them drink heavily really extends the time you can go between waterings.